Joshua Frankel

 Drawings from Emergent System

-His projects contain both animation and physical works in conversation with each other, weaving together hand-made processes with code and computer generated imagery, wielding each with equal virtuosity.
+His projects often contain both animation and physical works in conversation with each other, weaving together hand-made processes with code and computer generated imagery, wielding each with equal virtuosity.
 The physical works crystallize time and motion—attributes central to the nature of animation—in material form.

 crowds frame